automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Macrogryphosaurus.md

 # Macrogryphosaurus
-## Description: Otherwise known as the Big Enigmatic Lizard.
+## Otherwise known as the Big Enigmatic Lizard.